johndoe31415/dnssync_nc/README.md

 options:
-  -h, --help            show this help message and exit -a, --action {print,push,pull}
+  -h, --help            show this help message and exit --rendered-output filename
+                        Write the Mako-rendered output to a file.
+Can be useful to debug errors.
+  -a, --action {print,push,pull}
                         Defines the action to take.
 Can be one of print, push, pull, defaults to print.